All complaints or reports about sex discrimination (including sexual harassment) should be submitted to the following:

 Initial Meeting with Respondent: If a formal complaint is filed, the Title IX Coordinator will promptly schedule an initial meeting with the respondent after the written notice of the formal complaint is sent as described above.
 Prior to the initial meeting, the Title IX Coordinator shall provide a written notice of the date, time, location, participants, and purpose of the meeting, with sufficient time for the party to prepare to participate.
 During the initial meeting with the respondent, the Title IX Coordinator (or designee) will, as applicable:

-Right to Advisor: Both parties will be advised that they may be accompanied by one advisor/support person to assist them throughout the Title IX process, which can be (but is not required to be) an attorney.
+Right to Advisor: Both parties will be advised that they may be accompanied by one advisor/support person to assist them throughout the Title IX process (including any appeals), which can be (but is not required to be) an attorney.
 The advisor is not allowed to speak or otherwise actively participate during the pre-hearing interviews or meetings.
 It is the party’s responsibility to obtain the services of an advisor, except that the College will make an advisor available to the parties during the hearing to determine responsibility upon request.
 A party who wants the College to provide an advisor for the determination hearing should make a request within 15 days after the party’s filing or receipt of the formal complaint.
 The advisor’s role at the hearing is further explained below.

 Administrative leave: Nothing in this policy precludes the College from placing a non-student employee respondent on administrative leave during the pendency of the grievance process.

 Supportive Measures: Supportive measures, as defined in this policy, will be based on the facts and circumstances of each situation.
 The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.
 They may include, but are not limited to, the following: